zhutoutoutousan/lotion-notes/README.md

 5. Track your progress in the dashboard
 6. Set learning goals and receive personalized recommendations

+### Exploring News
+1. Navigate to the News tab
+2. Browse articles from different sources
+3. Use the search bar to find specific topics
+4. Filter by category or language
+5. Click on an article to view details
+6. Use the "Detect Location" button to identify geographic locations mentioned in the article
+7. Use the "Detect All Locations" button to process multiple articles at once
+8. View article locations on the interactive map
+9. Translate articles to your preferred language
+10. Extract vocabulary for language learning

 ### AI Task Scheduling
 1. Navigate to the Calendar tab
 2. Click "AI Schedule" in the top right